Evaluation and Assessment

 Availability: Varies by program

-10 days after the end of rotation (or 10 days after receipt of the form if distributed by the resident); mid rotation if the rotation is longer than 4 weeks or if the program/rotation requires it.
+Deadlines: 10 days after the end of rotation (or 10 days after receipt of the form if distributed by the resident); mid-rotation if the rotation is longer than 4 weeks or if the program/rotation requires it.

-*It is expected that the resident will meet with the preceptor before the end of the rotation to discuss the evaluation and ensure its completion.
+It is expected that the resident will meet with the preceptor before the end of the rotation to discuss the assessment form and ensure its completion.

 Availability: 12 days before the end of the rotation